pndang/pndang.github.io/experience.md

 - Collaborated closely with a dedicated mentor from Deloitte, receiving personalized guidance and support on a weekly basis
 - Utilized ARIMA models in R to generate accurate employment metric forecasts
 - Conducted in-depth analysis using both Excel and Python, employing multiple linear regression, exploratory data analysis (EDA), and data visualization to extract actionable insights
-- Effectively communicated findings to diverse audiences, including non-technical attendees comprising HDSI students, advisors, and Deloitte practitioners, including Analysts, Managers, and Specialists.
+- Effectively communicated findings to diverse audiences, including non-technical attendees comprising HDSI students, advisors, and Deloitte practitioners, including analysts, managers, and specialists.

 Assumed a leadership position within the project group, taking charge of task assignments, scheduling meetings, and cultivating a cohesive project story when our team needed leadership; fostering a positive, motivated team environment, and on-time delivery